traction-project/traction-project.github.io/content/social-vr/_index.md

 +++

 ## Description

-The social VR lobby is an immersive environment that allows audience members to discuss about the opera, extend the contents by meeting the cast, and interact with some of the assets used in the performance, among others.
-This experience takes place in Social VR after watching the Opera performance
+The Social VR lobby is an immersive environment that allows audience members to discuss about the opera, extend the contents by meeting the cast, and interact with some of the assets used in the performance, among others.
+This experience takes place in Social VR after watching the Opera performance.

 Several social VR platforms support virtual entertainment events.
 However, their value for post-show activities remains unclear.
 Through a user-centered